 Mignonnes is not a good film: let’s get that out of the way right off the bat.
 This is writer-director Maïmouna Doucouré’s (picture in header) second film and it shows in the script itself.
 Essentially, this is a youth-in-revolt story.
 The main character feels choked by her conservative family and rebels by becoming friends with a group of girls who, to put it VERY mildly, rebel using female sexuality.
 Note, they don’t rebel using ‘their’ sexuality.
 Rather, they adapt the hyper-sexualized version of female sexuality that has been tapped to great commercial effect.
 In taking this direction, the film never judges the main character or her group of ‘friends’ for their rebellion.
 Instead, this is written as a journey she has to go through to eventually reject both her family and the group she fell in with during the course of the film.
 So when the main character does things like put pictures of her genitals on social media, sexual harasses a grown man, or nearly kills a girl (THIS IS A THING THAT HAPPENS IN THIS FILM), it is portrayed as more rebellious (psychotically rebellious) rather than a serious problem.

 So, with all of that said, let’s get into something far more complicated: the reaction to the film.
 Again, this is a French film so let’s start there.
 France has a…..dubious record when it comes to the sexual exploitation of children.
-For those who are unaware, while the legal age of consent in France is 15, the nation has had issues enforcing the law.
+For those who are unaware, while the earliest someone can consent to sex in France is 15, the nation has had issues enforcing crimes of child exploitation.
 This story from 2018 in The Atlantic chronicles the failings of French law in this area.
 This is probably why the film has been embraced and awarded as it has been within France.
 Even as poorly made as it is, it puts a spotlight on an issue the nation has been reluctant to address.
 A nation that repeatedly turns the other way when children are exploited or, in the worst-case scenario, excusing said exploitation, needs blunt, dramatic examples to show them why its wrong.
 And if Mignonnes leads to any positive motion on taking this issue seriously in France, especially among immigrant children who are often at the top of the list of exploited children in ANY country, then we have a case of a flawed idea leading to positive change and that, for me, is a win.

 The United States is a bit more complicated.